-While the entry requirements have been clearly stated, there is a need to improve the detail around them to ensure that all local and international applicants fully understand the pre-requisite learning expected, in particular in respect of mathematics which is an important subject on the programmes.
-Applicants from German high schools need to be clear on the requirements and be aware that depending on the State in which they studied, their standard high school exit examination may not meet the mathematics entry standard.

-- 1. Detailed information on electives and streams within the programme be provided on the website and in publications.
-It is very important that prior to committing to a programme, all applicants are aware that particular electives or streams might not be offered in a particular year, depending on the numbers required to make a particular elective or stream viable. - 2.
-While the panel commends DBS on the supports being provided to EUBS staff through the buddy system, and at the same time strongly recommends that the planned programme of training for EUBS staff, focusing on teaching, learning and assessment in particular, be progressed. - 3.
+- 1. While the entry requirements have been clearly stated, there is a need to improve the detail around them to ensure that all local and international applicants fully understand the pre-requisite learning expected, especially in terms of work experience. - 2.
+Detailed information on electives and streams within the programme be provided on the website and in publications.
+It is very important that prior to committing to a programme, all applicants are aware that particular electives or streams might not be offered in a particular year, depending on the numbers required to make a particular elective or stream viable. - 3.
+While the panel commends DBS on the supports being provided to EUBS staff through the buddy system, and at the same time strongly recommends that the planned programme of training for EUBS staff, focusing on teaching, learning and assessment in particular, be progressed. - 4.
 The small learning environment can be an advantage for many students, and the accessibility of teaching staff in a small college can be very positive.
-Nevertheless the panel recommends that a focus on the formal mechanisms for feedback to learners also be well developed, as not all students will be comfortable in an informal environment. - 4.
+Nevertheless the panel recommends that a focus on the formal mechanisms for feedback to learners also be well developed, as not all students will be comfortable in an informal environment. - 5.
 EUBS has a contract of employment with its teachers.
-The panel strongly recommends that there is careful consideration of the detail which goes into these contracts, and that there is careful monitoring of the teaching provision by DBS. - 5.
-The panel recommends that DBS monitor the annual recruitment of student numbers to ensure that plans are in place for growing numbers and also to ensure that at all times there are appropriate physical resources available to the learners. - 6.
-The panel recommends that in the training provided by DBS staff to EUBS staff, a particular emphasis be placed on assessment, e.g. assessment standards; grading, focusing in particular on differences in approach between DBS and EUBS; classifications; assessment rubrics; managing academic impropriety; formative qualitative feedback; etc..

-- 7. The panel recommends that DBS and EUBS consider how additional mental health supports could be provided ensuring that the learners at the EUBS campus have equivalent supports to students in Dublin. - 8.
+The panel strongly recommends that there is careful consideration of the detail which goes into these contracts, and that there is careful monitoring of the teaching provision by DBS. - 6.
+The panel recommends that DBS monitor the annual recruitment of student numbers to ensure that plans are in place for growing numbers and also to ensure that at all times there are appropriate physical resources available to the learners. - 7.
+The panel recommends that in the training provided by DBS staff to EUBS staff, a particular emphasis be placed on assessment, e.g. assessment standards; grading, focusing in particular on differences in approach between DBS and EUBS; classifications; assessment rubrics; managing academic impropriety; formative qualitative feedback; etc.. - 8.
+The panel recommends that DBS and EUBS consider how additional mental health supports could be provided ensuring that the learners at the EUBS campus have equivalent supports to students in Dublin. - 9.
 In relation to learners presenting with mental health issues the panel recommends that EUBS should ensure that learners are always directed towards formal mechanisms for advice and support as soon as possible.
-The procedural scaffolding of a formal framework will help protect both learners and EUBS staff where issues turn out to be of a more serious nature. - 9.
+The procedural scaffolding of a formal framework will help protect both learners and EUBS staff where issues turn out to be of a more serious nature. - 10.
 The panel recommended that full and clear information be provided to all prospective learners about the elective and stream options on the programmes.
-The nature of the award as an Irish qualification, the nature and legislative basis of the Bavarian ministry approval when obtained, and any unique contexts for holders of a qualification obtained. - 10.
-DBS should consider larger than typical sampling sizes for external examiner consideration and moderation in the first iterations of the programme; or where there is any concern or query identified, arrange for the moderation of a full set of assignments. - 11.
+The nature of the award as an

+Irish qualification, the nature and legislative basis of the Bavarian ministry approval - when obtained, and any unique contexts for holders of a qualification obtained.

+- 11. DBS should consider larger than typical sampling sizes for external examiner consideration and moderation in the first iterations of the programme; or where there is any concern or query identified, arrange for the moderation of a full set of assignments. - 12.
 Where a programme assessment strategy includes group work projects, the panel noted that DBS is considering organising single groups drawing on students in both the Dublin and Munich cohorts.
 This could be a very effective learning opportunity and the panel would encourage DBS in considering this.
 While requiring careful management, the potential challenges may be outweighed by the benefits to learners and to a programme's ongoing development.